-Another one of my favorite stand-by drinks is the Classic Manhattan.
+Another one of my favorite drinks is the Classic Manhattan.

-What you’ll need: Whiskey, vermouth, bitters, and maraschino cherries.
+What you’ll need: Whiskey (or bourbon), sweet vermouth, bitters, and maraschino cherries.

-Chill a martini glass in the refrigerator or on ice.
-In a shaker, pour 2 ounces Whiskey, 1 ounce Vermouth, and a dash of bitters over cracked ice.
+Chill a 3 ounce martini glass in the refrigerator in advance or put some crushed ice in your glass with a little water and set it aside while you mix up your cocktail.
+In a shaker, pour 2 ounces whiskey, 1 ounce vermouth, and a dash of bitters over cracked ice.
 Then shake (or stir) briskly.
 Strain into your chilled glass.
 Garnish with maraschino cherries.

 How I like it: Not with bourbon!
 Though the Manhattan can be made with bourbon (and I have had it served this way), I don’t care for the taste.
-I prefer Whiskey.
-Unlike with a gin martini, I don’t yet have a favorite brand of Whiskey.
-In fact, though this is a stand-by drink for me when dining out, I only made it for the first time at home for the photo accompanying this post!
+I prefer whiskey.
+Unlike with a gin martini, I haven’t yet settled on a favorite brand of Whiskey.
+In fact, though this is a standby for me when dining out, I only made it for the first time at home for the photo accompanying this post!